atom/watcher/README.md

 The returned `Promise` resolves to a `PathWatcher` instance when the watcher is fully installed and events are flowing.
 The `Promise` may reject if the path does not exist, is not a directory, or if an operating system error prevented the watcher from successfully initializing, like a thread failing to launch or memory being exhausted.

 The _path_ argument specifies the root directory to watch.
 This must be an existing directory, but may be relative, contain symlinks, or contain `.` and `..` segments.
-Multiple independent calls to `watchPath()` may result in `PathWatcher` instances backed by the same native event source, so it is relatively cheap to create many watchers within the same directory hierarchy across your codebase.
+Multiple independent calls to `watchPath()` may result in `PathWatcher` instances backed by the same native event source or polling root, so it is relatively cheap to create many watchers within the same directory hierarchy across your codebase.

 The _options_ argument configures the nature of the watch.
 Pass `{}` to accept the defaults.
 Available options are: